 The following is a list of supplies you need to connect your generator to an electrical panel the right way.

 - Breaker interlock kit.
-Buy an UL rated kit that fits to your breaker box.
+Buy a UL-rated kit that fits into your breaker box.

-- 30amp two pole double breaker.
-Again, buy one that fits to your breaker box.
+- 30-amp two-pole double breaker.
+Again, buy one that fits your breaker box.

-- Buy at least 10 ft in length 10 gauge of wire.
-Buy them in separate colors if needed.
+- Buy at least 10 ft in length and 10 gauge of wire.
+Buy them in separate colours if needed.

 - Conduit body.